 Anyone interested in photography is invited to join the Tetbury Camera Club.
 You can get more information about the Tetbury Camera Club and our programme of online meetings, please visit us at TetburyCameraClub.org.uk

-An article I wrote for the Tetbury Camera Club that appeared in the December 2020 edition of the Tetbury Advertiser.
+This is an article I wrote for the Tetbury Camera Club that appeared in the December 2020 edition of the Tetbury Advertiser.